-Scattering Over the Banana River
+Scattering in the Banana River

 As part of its performance guarantee Celestis asks that families provide more cremated remains than are needed for spaceflight.
 If the launch does not succeed we fly each participant again on the next Celestis Memorial Spaceflight, using the same Celestis service, at no additional cost to families.
 After each successful launch Celestis scatters the unflown balance of their loved ones' cremated remains or DNA near the launch site.
-For missions flown out of NASA's Kennedy Space Center or Cape Canaveral Air Force Station, Celestis scatters these cremated remains by air over the Banana River.
+For missions flown out of NASA's Kennedy Space Center or Cape Canaveral Air Force Station, Celestis scatters these cremated remains in the Banana River.

 Map showing the Banana River, Kennedy Space Center and Cape Canaveral Air Force Station.
 Image Credit: KSC Visitor Complex